LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 usefulness of word-alignment varies depending on the application.

 #### The Stack
-NANDy has a 256-byte stack, located betweeen addresses 0xFF00 and 0xFFFF.
+NANDy has two 256-byte stacks for use by normal code and interrupt handlers respectiely.
+The main stack is located betweeen addresses 0xFE00 and 0xFEFF, while the interrupt stack is located between 0xFF00 and 0xFFFF.
 By convention the stack grows downwards; the stack pointer should be initialized to 0x00 and then decremented to allocate space.
-In order to improve performance, an instruction `isp` (and corresponding no-carry version `_isp`) is provided which moves the stack pointer by the provided 4-bit immediate in a single cycle.

 Generally speaking, memory addresses below the stack pointer are considered to be undefined in the context of stack access, and it should be expected that their contents may change at any time.
-Reading off the top of the stack (offset above 0xFEFF or 0xFFFF) is also undefined behavior, and will usually result in reading garbage left by a previous interrupt or the first bytes of program memory.
+Stack accesses beyond the top of the stack are defined to wrap around to the bottom of that particular stack; this allows some optimizations for interrupt handlers, detailed later.

 Like other registers, the stack pointer has no guaranteed initial value.
 Therefore, it must be initialized before the stack can be used.